Best Drum Dampeners

 Play safe and change your drum dampening tape once every 6 months to avoid sticky drum heads.

-When tapes start to leak and leave residue, it can be disgusting, trust me.
+When tapes start to leak and leave residue, it can be disgusting.
+You wouldn’t want to have to deal with the mess, trust me.

 Best Drum Dampening Gel for Drum Dampening